m-redding/FinalizingProposal/final-sp-proposal.md

 Kafka's producer and the Streaming Producer both utilize pre-defined retry policies when dealing with transient or retriable errors.
 Rather than checking for recoverable errors in the error handler, it is recommended to determine reliability needs prior to creating the producer, and then defining the retry policy accordingly.
 Both Kafka and Event Hubs allow customizable retry policies, but also have their own default retry policies that can be used.

 Kafka prefers users to define retry policies in terms of timeouts, where the producer tries essentially as many times as possible until the timeout is reached, Event Hubs prefers users to define the maximum number of retries the producer will try to send to the service.

+## Comparing `EventHubProducerClient` and the streaming producer

+See this gist ([link coming soon]()) for an example of how to translate scenarios between the two producer types that will be available in Event Hubs.
+This illustrates the different levels of complexity, as well as how to frame the new streaming producer against the `EventHubProducerClient`